Wizcorp/tina.js/README.md

 * A consequent library of **easing and interpolation methods**
 * A variety of components such as **Timeline** and **Sequence** (**Recorder** and **CSSTween** coming soon)
 * **Good synchronisation** between tweens
-* **Relative tweening** enables the possibility to alter objects while they are tweening.
+* **Relative tweening** enables the possibility to alter objects while they are tweening
 * **Nested object tweening** enables the possibility to alter nested objects using a single tween
 * **Compatible with Node.js!**
 * Bonus: Creation and removal of tweens within the callback of another tween will not result in any unwanted side effect (infamous bug of other tweening libraries)